verypossible/lazysusan/docs/request_response.rst

 ==============================

-In order to explain the request/response cycle, consider the following interation for the remainder of this tutorial:
+In order to explain the request/response cycle, consider the following interaction for the remainder of this tutorial:

 ::